Wargosh/Wargosh/README.md

 Front/Back & Game Developer
 ---------------------------

-Self-taught programmer passionate about the world of game development, I work well in frontend/backend technologies and making mobile mini-games in Unity.
+Self-taught programmer passionate about the world of game development, I work well in frontend/backend technologies and making mobile mini-games in Unity and Godot.

 * 🌍  I am Ecuadorian
 * 🖥️  See my portfolio [here](http://wargosh.github.io/Portfolio/)